-Got trouble from the air bubbles in your insulin pump tubing?
-So has our family had the frustration of high blood glucose along with air bubbles.
+Got air bubble troubles?
+Our family, too, has had the frustration of high blood glucose because of air in our son's insulin pump tubing getting in the way of the pump doing its job.
 We’ve tried a bunch of different strategies and share them with you here so you can crush those bubble troubles!

 In talking with PWD who wear an insulin pump, or parents of children who use an insulin pump, when the topic of air bubbles in pump tubing comes up we hear one of two responses: